ejpcmac/git-z/CONTRIBUTING.md

         git flow feature start <my_feature>

-    *Note: always open an issue and ask before starting a big feature, to avoid it not beeing merged and your time lost.*
+    *Note: always open an issue and ask before starting a big feature, to avoid it not being merged and your time lost.*

 3. Work on your feature (don’t forget to write tests):